erc-decode/decode-website-academic/content/home/DT_pages_news.md

 headless: true

 # Order that this section appears on the page.
-weight: 60
+weight: 40

-title: Recent Posts
+title: News
 subtitle:

 content:
+  # Page type to display.
+E.g. post, talk, publication...
+  page_type: post
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
   # Filter on criteria
   filters:
-    folders:
-      - post
-    tag: ''
-    category: ''
-    publication_type: ''
-    author: ''
+    author: ""
+    category: ""
+    tag: ""
     exclude_featured: false
     exclude_future: false
     exclude_past: false
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+    publication_type: ""
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.